ECS171-Team-15/ECS171-Team-15/README.md

 To evaluate the model:

-1. Download the models from this [link](https://drive.google.com/drive/folders/1lgG4LkhwK06ysk9o09jS8ABqopvbBQYz) to the `model/` folder.
+1. Download any of the models from this [link](https://drive.google.com/drive/folders/1lgG4LkhwK06ysk9o09jS8ABqopvbBQYz) to the `model/` folder.
 2. Run `get-results.py` and it will generate the classification report for all the models in the `model/` folder.

 ### Making Changes to Code